harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Required: ``False``
 :Default: ``.``

-A regex specifying characters to be ignored by the lexer.
+A regex specifying characters to be ignored by the :term:`lexer`.
-This will have the lowest precedence in the lexer and so the default value can be interpreted as any character not matched in a token by the patterns in the :ref:`tokens` object.
+This will have the lowest precedence in the :term:`lexer` and so the default value can be interpreted as any character not matched in a token by the patterns in the :ref:`tokens` object.

 ..
 Note::
   The regex flags used for this property will be the same as those used in the :ref:`tokens` object.